Building Dedicated Exam Rooms at the Nyaishozi Dispensary in Tanzania

 Cervical cancer can be prevented by a simple procedure of screening healthy women for pre-cancerous cells in the cervix, which is routine practice in many countries.

-Kahawa Foundation, and our supporters, have raised over $22,000 USD to build a healthcare clinic on the site of the Nyaishozi Dispensary, located west of Lake Victoria, in the highlands of the Kagera Region of Tanzania.
-The clinic will be focused on cervical cancer screenings, but will also be used for other healthcare services when needed.
+Kahawa Foundation, and our supporters, have built a healthcare clinic on the site of the Nyaishozi Dispensary, located west of Lake Victoria, in the highlands of the Kagera Region of Tanzania.
+The clinic is focused on cervical cancer screenings, but will also be used for other healthcare services when needed.